google/alertmanager-irc-relay/README.md

   - "identify via /msg NickServ identify <password>"
   - "type /msg NickServ IDENTIFY password"
   - "authenticate yourself to services with the IDENTIFY command"

+# Rarely NickServ or ChanServ is reached at a specific hostname.
+Specify an
+# override here
+nickserv_name: NickServ
+chanserv_name: ChanServ
 ```

 Running the bot (assuming *$GOPATH* and *$PATH* are properly setup for go):